SEI-R-2-22/u1_lesson_flex_grid/README.md

   }
   ```

-- Run again, and we can make the following observations:
+- Refresh, and we can make the following observations:
   - The **flex items** are laid out horizontally in a **row** - this is the default layout of a **flex container**.
   - The `<div>` elements have become **flex items** and no longer behave as block elements - their width has collapsed to that of their content and they are willing to sit side-by-side other elements.